rasm47/juhannusbot/README.md

 A Telegram bot for entertainment purposes.

 # How to deploy
 Get your Telegram bot API key from the botfather.
-Put your key in config.txt.
-You need to create this file or rename the config_example.txt.
+Put your key into config.json.
+You need to create this file or rename the config_example.json.

 You will need a book.txt.
 You can write whatever wisdom you want to in there.
 A bot command will later randomly pull lines from this book.
 A few lines of text is required.